 This is a healthy exhortation because divorce is destructive.
-God hates divorce (Mal 2:16) because it hurts his kids.
+God hates divorce because it hurts his kids.
 Your loving Father doesn’t want to see you go through that pain.

 But some have turned this exhortation into a law.
 “Thou shalt not get divorced!”
-Since the law inflames sin (Rom 7:5) this message is actually promoting divorce.
+Since the law inflames sin (Rom 7:5) this message actually promotes divorce.
 Thus it hurts the church two ways; by stirring up sin and then condemning the sinner.

-If you take these words as law, you must be consistent and preach the whole verse:
+Do you take these words as law?
+Then be consistent and preach the whole verse:

-If the first part is a law then so is the second.
+If the first part is a law, so is the second.
 If divorced people are sinning, then so are those who get married.
 Obviously that is not what the apostle of grace is saying.
 He’s saying don’t seek a divorce.
 He’s saying divorce is not something to look for.

 The hand grenade of divorce

-“Remarriage is a sin – the Bible is very clear about this.
+“Remarriage is a sin – the Bible is clear about this.
 There can be no possibility of remarriage except to the original spouse.”
-And then they quote the verse that says a woman must not separate from her husband:
+Then they trot out the verse that says a woman must not separate from her husband:

 But if she does, she must remain unmarried or else be reconciled to her husband.
-(1 Cor 7:11)
+(1 Corinthians 7:11)

 “Then it’s game over,” says the Pharisee.
 “If they marry another, they break the command and sin against God.”

 Such a law-based message is at odds with the redemptive prospects of grace.
-“All things are lawful,” says Paul on two occasions, “But not everything is beneficial.”
-This isn’t about keeping the rules but whether your choices lead to life or death.
+This isn’t about rule-keeping but whether our choices lead to life or death.
 It’s not good for anyone to be alone, but some people are not ready to get married.
-It’s not good to divorce, but some are literally dying in their marriages.
+And it’s not good to divorce, but some are literally dying in their marriages.